 The Magento ecosystem likely wouldn’t exist without it, but it has also resulted in a large, complex codebase that’s sometimes poorly documented and often has confusingly named functions.
 Sometimes it feels like everything in Magento is an exception to a rule, and often modifications have to be made in many different files to implement a single feature change.

-This is partially why professional Magento developers are expensive.
-They’ve put in the time, taken the classes, stepped through the code, earned the certificates–worked damn hard to understand and master the complex beast–and as such, they deserve and expect to be compensated fairly for their time and expertise.
+This is partially why eCommerce website development services are expensive.
+Experts have put in the time, taken the classes, stepped through the code, earned the certificates–worked damn hard to understand and master the complex beast–and as such, they deserve and expect to be compensated fairly for their time and expertise.

 Caching can be an issue with Magento.